How To Get Sharpie Off Skin?

 Is Sharpie Markers Ink Safe to Use for Skin?

-No, the permanent shar-pie marker is not really safe for your skin because some of them contain a high quantity of chemicals that can harm your skin.
 If you know the ingredient of mainstream marker that contains toxic substances like resin, xylene, and toluene, don’t use that marker stuff at all.
-This substance can cause skin irritation, skin reaction, or rash on your skin, and sometimes it can damage your organ.
+This substance can cause skin irritation, skin reaction, or rash on your dermis, and sometimes it can damage your organ.